pogrammar/Discord-multipurpose-bot/README.md

 ### Please go to the respective folders, based on your requirements.
 You will find README.md files there for your guidance.

+# The below moderation commands are present in slash commands and normal prefix commands, please go to the respective folders for this.

 # Commands: